 The primary sources of liquidity for Consolidated Stores over the past three fiscal years have been cash flow from operations and borrowings under available credit facilities.
-Net cash provided by operating activities over the last three fiscal years, as detailed in the consolidated statements of cash flows, was \$29.4 million,

-\$59.7 million and \$29.4 million in fiscal 1995, 1994 and 1993, respectively.
+Net cash provided by operating activities over the last three fiscal years, as detailed in the consolidated statements of cash flows, was \$29.4 million, \$59.7 million and \$29.4 million in fiscal 1995, 1994 and 1993, respectively.
 As necessary, Consolidated Stores supplemented cash provided from operations with borrowings under available credit facilities to fund new store expansion, seasonal inventory purchases, capital expenditure programs and a scheduled principal payment on senior debt of \$15.0 million in fiscal 1995.
 The cash provided from operations over the past three fiscal years has been sufficient to allow Consolidated Stores to fully repay the outstanding balance of its credit agreements prior to its fiscal year end.
-Total debt as a percent of total capitalization (total debt and stockholders' equity) was 8.2% at February 3, 1996, compared with 13.7% and 16.2% at each of the respective prior fiscal year ends.
+Total debt as a percentage of total capitalization (total debt and stockholders'

+equity) was 8.2% at February 3, 1996, compared with 13.7% and 16.2% at each of the respective prior fiscal year ends.
 Working capital increased from \$174.5 million at the end of fiscal 1993 to \$253.9 million at the end of fiscal 1995 primarily as a result of increases in inventory associated with new store openings.
 Capital expenditures for the last three fiscal years were \$48.1 million, \$41.6 million and \$46.0 million, respectively, and were used primarily to fund new store openings.

 At February 3, 1996, available committed credit facilities were \$86.0 million under the Consolidated Stores' old \$90.0 million revolving credit facility and old \$50.0 million letter of credit facility.
 Seasonally, the revolving credit facility and letter of credit facility were increased to \$110.0 million and \$75.0 million, respectively.
-Additionally, \$55.0 million of uncommitted credit facilities were available, subject to the terms of the old revolving credit facility.
+Additionally, \$55.0 million of uncommitted credit facilities were available at February 3, 1996, subject to the terms of the old revolving credit facility.
 The Company replaced the old credit facilities and refinanced the entire amounts outstanding thereunder with borrowings under the new Revolving Credit Facility.

 The primary sources of liquidity for Kay-Bee have historically been cash flow from operations and borrowings from Melville.
-Net cash (used in) provided by operating activities was (\$3.7) million, \$73.2 million and \$35.4 million in fiscal 1995, 1994 and 1993, respectively.
-Cash flow from operations in fiscal 1995 was negatively affected by lower earnings.
+Net cash (used in) provided by operating activities was (\$3.7) million, \$73.2 million and \$35.4 million in fiscal 1995, 1994 and 1993, respectively and (\$92.4) million and (\$127.1) million in the first fiscal quarter of 1996 and of 1995, respectively.
+Cash flow from operations in fiscal 1995 and the first fiscal quarter of 1996 and of 1995 was negatively affected by lower earnings.
+In addition, cash flow from operations in the first fiscal quarter of 1996 and 1995 was negatively affected by the seasonality of the toy business.
+Finally, cash flow from operations in the first fiscal quarter of 1996 and of 1995 was negatively affected by payments of accounts payable and accrued expenses and by higher inventory balances compared to year end 1995 and 1994.

-Kay-Bee's capital expenditures for fiscal 1995, 1994 and 1993 were \$46.0 million, \$37.0 million and \$33.7 million, respectively.
+Kay-Bee's capital expenditures for fiscal 1995, 1994 and 1993 and the first fiscal quarter of 1996 and of 1995 were \$46.0 million, \$37.0 million, \$33.7 million, \$4.2 million and \$3.2 million, respectively.
 Capital expenditures related primarily to new store openings and the remodeling, relocation and expansion of existing stores.
 In addition, Kay-Bee incurred significant capital expenditures in fiscal 1994 and 1993 in connection with the expansion of its warehouse/distribution centers and improvements in its information systems.